ntmbayfield/g88-lecture-docs/LearningToLearn/Intro/LearningToLearnIntro.md

 By the end of this workshop, you will be able to...

-- Describe differentiated instruction.

-- Explain what type of learner you are?

-- Discuss the 3 stage learning process.
+- Describe the 3 stage learning process.

-- Identify your personal strengths and areas of growth in the 3 stage learning process.
+- Identify your personal strengths and areas of growth.

 - Explain the zone of proximal development.

 - Explain the purpose of Bloom's Taxonomy.

+- Explain how the challenge and skill influences your mental state.

 ---

 ![](img/3_Why.png)

-^ Quick turn and talk - why is this important?
+^ Quick turn and talk - why is L2L important?

 ^Learning is essential to being a programmer.

 ^It's a huge field with new technologies and methodologies being discovered every day.

 ^Becoming a better learner will prepare you for a long and successful career.

 ^Also, we want Galvanize to be a transformative experience for you.

 ^In addition to programming skills and knowledge, we want to help grow your habits and mindsets.

 ---